How to Become a Business Analyst

 1. How Long Does it Take to Become a Business Analyst?

 The timeline to become a business analyst depends on several factors, including the education you pursue and your experience.
-All business analysts must obtain a bachelor’s degree in a business-related program which will take four years to complete.
+All business analysts must obtain a bachelor’s degree in a business-related field, which typically takes four years to complete.

 Then, you can also gain a master’s degree if you wish to become a more competitive applicant.
 This will add one to two years to your timeline.